-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL 2 Public Comment Period Non- targeted/broad community A draft of the Annual Action Plan was made available to the public from July 1, 2022 to July 30, 2022.
-Citizens were given the opportunity to comment on the draft.
-Comments should be submitted in writing to Thomas Daly, Chief of Housing and Community Development Division, by email HCDDComments@coj.net, or in writing to Housing and Community Development Division at 214 N. Hogan Street, 7th Floor Jacksonville Florida 32202, and received no later than July 30, 2022.
-There were no comments received during the public comment period.
-All comments were accepted.
-3 Public Hearing Non- targeted/broad community A Public Hearing for the 2022 Annual Action Plan was scheduled for July 29, 2022 at 10:00AM in the 1st Floor Training Room at 214 N. Hogan Street, Jacksonville, Florida.
-There were no comments received at the public hearing.
-All comments were accepted.
-4 JCHDC Board Meeting JCHDC Board A JCHDC Board Meeting was held on April 27, 2022 to review the applicants for PY 2022 grant funds.
-There were no comments and funding allocations were approved.
-All comments were accepted.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL 4 Public Comment Period Non- targeted/broad community A draft of the Annual Action Plan will be made available to the public from July 1, 2023 to July 30, 2023.
+Citizens will be given the opportunity to comment on the draft plan.
+Comments should be submitted in writing to Thomas Daly, Chief of Housing and Community Development Division, by email HCDDComments@coj.net, or in writing to Housing and Community Development Division at 214 N. Hogan Street, 7th Floor Jacksonville Florida 32202, and received no later than July 30, 2023.
+A summary of comments will be included after the public comment period.
+All comments are accepted.
+5 Public Hearing Non- targeted/broad community A Public Hearing for the AAP is scheduled for July 28, 2023 at 10:00 AM in the 1st Floor Training Room at the Legends Community Center, 5130 Soutel Dr., Jacksonville, FL 32208.
+A summary of comments will be included after the public hearing.
+All comments are accepted.